Compensation Program Overview

 Managers: Managers and supervisors play a vital role in the implementation and the ongoing administration of the Compensation Program.
 They are most familiar with work performed in their departments and the abilities of the individuals who do the work.
 Specifically, managers and supervisors will have the responsibility to regularly and consistently:

-• Keep Human Resources advised of changes in job content.
+- Keep People Experience advised of changes in job content.

 Managers and supervisors administer the program within their own departments.

-• Designs and delivers education and tools that support efficient, effective, and compliant decentralized HR management.
+- Designs and delivers education and tools that support efficient, effective, and compliant decentralized PE management.

 In order to provide market competitive and reasonable salaries, jobs must be assigned to an appropriate pay grade.